blinkbitcoin/dev.blink.sv/docs/examples/btcpayserver-plugin.md

 :::

 ### Specify the BTC or USD wallet (optional)
-* to use a specific wallet (BTC or USD) copy the chosen the Wallet Id from your [dashboard.blink.sv](https://dashboard.blink.sv)
+* to use a specific wallet (BTC or USD) use the specific BTCPay connection string with the Wallet Id included or copy the chosen the Wallet Id from your [dashboard.blink.sv](https://dashboard.blink.sv)

   <img alt="Dashboard wallets" src="/img/dashboard_wallets.png" width="800"/>